How did the zebra get its stripes? And other zebra facts and folklore

 Some say zebras are white with black stripes.
 Others believe zebras are black with white stripes.

-But did you know that zebras have black skin under their fur?
+But did you know that zebras actually have black skin under their fur?

 The age-old question, “how did the zebra get its stripes?” is something you might have asked yourself the first time you learnt about these equids.